 - Consider ‘natural surveillance’ – such as by asking neighbours to keep an eye on the property during the holiday and to report any suspicious activities.

 Another thing to consider is taking stock of all your contents and keeping a documented inventory.
 This enables you to keep track of missing items and can also help when reporting burglaries to the police and when making an insurance claim.
 CCI has a form on the website for this under Members/Forms (scroll down to find it).

 Feel free to also check out our other posts on security for churches.

-Tags: risk management, security
+Tags: church event safety, risk management, security